chesko256/Arissa/readmes/arissa_TWR_readme.txt

 Arissa will attempt to intelligently get out of the player's way when Arissa and the player are too close, hopefully un-jamming her from doorways and halls.

 When riding a horse, Arissa will automatically call her own and ride right behind you.
 Her horse is dismissed as soon as you dismount.
-Arissa is also compatible with Convenient Horses!
+Arissa is also compatible with Convenient Horses (with the available compatibility patch)!
 If you would like mounted combat options for Arissa, please use Convenient Horses.

-If Arissa starts to lag too far behind when walking, running, or riding, she will jump to a position closer to the player when the player isn't looking.
-If you lose track of Arissa, just keep going, she'll spring close to you soon.
-This was a compromise to compensate for the normal pathing behavior that all NPCs exhibit in Skyrim.

 ==================================
 Attire
 ==================================

-Arissa wears her normal "casual" attire only at the start of your journey together, and then quickly switches to a set of thief-based armor.
+Arissa wears her normal "casual" attire at the start of your journey together, and then quickly switches to a set of thief-based armor.
 This armor is sub-par and should be upgraded at the earliest opportunity.
 Arissa was designed with the modded game in mind, so please upgrade her gear to whatever you find suitable.
 Since her gear has lower armor value than any other armor found in the game, she should automatically wear whatever you give her.

-You can ask Arissa to switch to her more casual attire, however:

-* This outfit offers 0 armor.
-Not suitable for combat!
-* Because of the way this outfit's mesh is constructed, you may experience graphical errors, including neck seam issues and skin textures that look terrible.
-It is not compatible with body replacers, which will cause issues with its appearance.
-* Again, because of the way this outfit's mesh is constructed, giving Arissa things to wear while in the casual clothing state may cause strange errors such as her feet and hands popping out of her gloves and boots.

-These are technical issues that I cannot fix because I did not create the armor (which, for what it's worth, looks great all things considered).

-With that in mind, it is recommended that you leave her in her "armor" state most of the time and use armors and outfits suited to your level, chosen body replacer, and collection of mods.
-Her "casual" attire was left in the game primarily because that's how most people have come to know her through the images that I've shared of her over the past year, and I didn't feel like she would be "her" without seeing her in that outfit at least once.
-I highly recommend you leave her switched to her "armored" state and only switch to her casual state just because that's the particular set of gear you want to see her in and intend to switch back to armored later.

-Switching between "armored" and "casual" is not a sophisticated outfit management system, so please use sparingly.
-An advanced outfit management system will be investigated for the future, possibly compatibility with an existing best-in-class outfit management mod.
+Arissa changes to her more casual attire when left to her own devices when roaming in towns or when dismissed.
+She will re-equip her best equipment when you rerecruit her.

+When Arissa's regard for you is high enough, you can begin managing her worn equipment.
+Note that this is distinct from trading with her; things given when saying "I'd like to trade some things with you." will not be worn.
+Select "Let's manage your equipment." instead.

 ==================================
 Requirements